 5.10.2.1.
 The ADS may continue to operate in the presence of faults that do not prevent that ADS from fulfilling the safety requirements applicable to the ADS.
 These requirements were approved by FRAV; however, the subpoints were moved from para.
 5.12. per the decision.
 Given the overlapping statements, FRAV may wish to improve the text to remove redundancies.
+Omit blue text from interim with intent to resolve in future sessions.
+SAE: Limiting ODD problematic.
+SAFE: Agree ADS does not limit the ODD but ADS may be able to continue performing DDT under limited conditions.
 5.10.2.1.1.
 In response to a fault, the ADS may limit the ODD to enable activation and use of a feature impacted by the fault provided that the ADS continues to provide the functions necessary to perform the entire DDT within the limited ODD.
-5.10.2.1.2.
+ITU: faults in equipment might require limited operation which could involve limiting conditions under which it can operate (e.g., road type, speed).
+Malfunction could prevent some parts but not others.
+France: Idea is restraining elements including ODD (e.g., failure in communication with infrastructure which may be transitory).
+ODD is relevant.
+Emphasis on limited ADS performance capabilities in line with conditions.
+UK: Cannot limit ODD in real time, can 5.10.2.1.2.
 The ADS shall prohibit activation of an ADS feature in the presence of a fault in an ADS function that compromises the ADS capability to perform the entire DDT within the ODD of the feature.
 5.10.2.1.3.
-The limited operation of the ADS should comply to the normally applicable safety requirements.
-5.10.3.
-Remote and/or in-vehicle physical termination of the availability of the ADS or its feature(s) to the user by an authorized entity shall be possible in ADS vehicles.
-(FRAV-33-31, FRAV-33-32) For situations where the ADS is not able to perform the DDT safely, the ADS should have the function to prevent activation.
-If the ADS has OTA functionality, this function may be activated remotely if the authorities or the vehicle manufacturer determine that the ADS is unsafe.
-First sentence: OICA: Improvements made to other requirements covers this safety need.
-JP: Keep sentence, consider placement in text-prevent activation when ADS cannot perform DDT.
-Open issue to resolve placement under activation.
-Second sentence: OICA: Outside FRAV ADS requirements, relevant to cybersecurity.
-UK: Do need a way to remotely disable ADS if needed.
-Needs reconciliation.
-SAE: Need to differentiate deactivation from preventing activation where unsafe.
-See red text in blue.
+The limited operation of the ADS should comply to the normally applicable safety requirements. limit capabilities as a consequence of changes in ODD-relevant conditions.
+SAE: Agree with UK.
+ODD is determined when ADS designed-ADS does not change ODD, ADS adapts/manages so response to faults.
+France: acceptable to remove ODD provided capturing essence of limited DDT performance appropriate to conditions (continues safe operation).